 When you first learn to play poker, the phrase ‘tight is right’ is important.
 You should aim to only get involved with your best hands.
-If you look around, you’ll be able to find many ‘starting hand charts’, which tell you the hands you should be playing.
-Obviously, if you are dealt a pair of Aces, you should bet and raise aggressively, but what if you are dealt King-Ten off-suit in middle position?
+If you look around, you’ll be able to find many starting hand charts, that tell you the hands you should be playing.
+Obviously, if you are dealt a pair of aces, you should bet and raise aggressively, but what if you are dealt a king-ten off-suit in middle position?
 These charts will tell you when or if you should be playing that hand.

 If you only ever bet with premium hands, or bet different sizes depending on how strong your hand is, experienced opponents will take your chips very quickly.
 While you learn the game, betting consistent amounts will help disguise your strength.
 Once you get a feel for the tables, you can spot situations where adjusting bet sizes to exploit your opponents is best.

-One hugely important factor in poker that players learning to play overlook is ‘position’.
+Position is a hugely important factor in poker that players learning to play overlook.
 If you are the last person to act in a hand, you have a huge advantage.
-This is because you have all the information from the other player’s betting before you act.
-If you see bets and raises ahead of you, then you can fold – saving chips.
+This is because you have all the information from the other players’ betting before you act.
+If you see bets and raises ahead of you, then you can fold, saving chips.
 If nobody shows any interest in the pot and it is checked to you, acting last gives you the opportunity to bet, winning a pot you might not have been able to win had you acted first.

-Poker is a game which is easy to learn, though almost impossible to master.
+Poker is a game that is easy to learn, though almost impossible to master.
 Even the world’s best poker players are continually working on their game.
-Hand reading, odds and exploiting different types of opponent can always be improved.
+Hand reading, odds, and exploiting different types of opponent can always be improved.

 Wrapping up: the best way to learn poker is to find a game